Somu050600/portfolio/README.md

 ## Contact

-For any inquiries or feedback, please contact me at [somasekhareega@gmail.com](mailto:somasekhareega@gmail.com).
+For any inquiries or feedback, please contact me [here](https://somu.vercel.app/#contact).